autoloadnextpost/auto-load-next-post/readme.txt

 == Frequently Asked Questions ==

+= Is Auto Load Next Post free? =

+Yes!
+Auto Load Next Post's core features are and always will be free.

+= What themes work with Auto Load Next Post? =

+Any properly developed WordPress theme will work with Auto Load Next Post.

+= Is Auto Load Next Post translatable? =

+Yes!
+Auto Load Next Post is deployed with full translation and localization support via the 'auto-load-next-post' text-domain.

 = How do I declare Auto Load Next Post support in a theme? =

 Simple add this to your ***functions.php*** file.<br />
 > ```add_theme_support('auto-load-next-post');```<br />

-= Where's the settings screen? =
+= Where do I go to change the plugin settings? =

-Settings > Auto Load Next Post.
+Go to "Settings -> Auto Load Next Post".
+There you will find the options to change any of the theme selectors, enable Google Analytics and remove comments.

-= Is overriding the template file required? =
+= Is overriding the repeater template file required? =

 No. This was put in place to support themes that have coded their template files differently from [WordPress theme code standards](https://codex.wordpress.org/Theme_Development#Theme_Development_Standards).
 For example, the [Genesis Framework](https://autoloadnextpost.com/product/genesis-framework-support/) displays content via many action hooks instead so for this case overriding the template is a required.

-= How can I override the default template file? =
+= How can I override the repeater template file? =

-You first need to create a new folder in your theme directory like so: **your-theme-name/auto-load-next-post/** and copy the template file **content-partial.php** from the plugin template folder into that new folder.
+You first need to create a new folder in your theme directory called "auto-load-next-post" like so: **your-theme-name/auto-load-next-post/** and copy the repeater template file **content-partial.php** from the plugin template folder into that new folder.

-Modify it to match how your theme’s content is loaded for a single post.
-Your new template will be used to load the posts.
+Now you can modify it to match how your theme’s content is loaded for a single post.
+This will be the repeater template the plugin will use to load posts with from now on.

 = Can I use JetPack Social Links and Like Button? =